-The NPCC membership elects a full-time Chair, who holds the office of Constable and the rank of Chief Constable under the Police Reform Act 2002.
+The NPCC membership elects a full-time Chair.
 Martin Hewitt is the current Chair of the National Police Chiefs' Council.

 Martin Hewitt QPM